 - a.
-The Headmaster and the Director of Operations will appoint the School Nurses. - b.
-In general, the school nurse will: - I. take charge when someone becomes injured or ill - II. look after the first aid equipment, including restocking when required - III. ensure that an ambulance or other further professional medical help is summoned when appropriate - IV.
+The Headmaster and the Director of Operations will appoint the School Nurse and Welfare Officer. - b.
+In general, the School Nurse and Welfare Officer will: - I. take charge when someone becomes injured or ill - II. look after the first aid equipment, including restocking when required - III. ensure that an ambulance or other further professional medical help is summoned when appropriate - IV.
 Record all treatments and advice - V. Report to parents; (see Paragraph 14) and - VI.
-Report to the Director of Operations' Office in the event of an injury. - c.
-In order to provide first aid for pupils and visitors, the Director of Operations will undertake a risk assessment to determine, in addition to the nurses, how many qualified
+Report to the Director of Operations' Office in the event of an injury.

-First Aiders are required.
-(1 x First Aider each for Middle School, Upper School and Pre Prep plus sufficient others to ensure that a qualified first aider is available whenever a group of pupils leave the school on an educational or sporting trip.
-This includes appropriately qualified paediatric first-aiders to accompany and support EYFS pupils both in school and on trips.)
-See EYFS Policy and Educational Visits Policy for details of off-site trips and EYFS.
+- c.
+In order to provide first aid for pupils and visitors, the Director of Operations will determine, in addition to the School Nurse and Welfare Officer, how many qualified First Aiders are required (1 x First Aider each for Middle School, Upper School and Pre Prep plus sufficient others to ensure that, wherever practicable, a qualified first aider is available whenever a group of pupils leave the school on an educational or sporting trip dependent upon the size of the group, proximity of destination, and whether the venue has its own qualified first aiders).
+Notwithstanding the above, appropriately qualified paediatric first-aiders will accompany and support EYFS pupils both in school and on trips (see EYFS Policy and Educational Visits Policy for details of off-site trips and EYFS). - d.

-d.
 In implementing the outcome of the risk assessment, the Governing Body acknowledge that unless the first aid cover is part of a member of staff's contract of employment, those who agree to become First Aiders do so on a voluntary basis.